“My Girlfriend Isn’t Welcome at My Family’s Christmas”

 My ex dumped me about three months ago.
 Within a month, I started seeing another girl who understood and respected my situation, and we have taken things slowly.
 (I’m 29 and she is 27, fyi.)
 All my friends and family thought it was way too fast to find someone else, but I have a connection with her.
 We are now officially together and I’m extremely happy.

 We both live at our respective parents’ houses, and while her parents have been nothing but welcoming, my parents don’t want to involve themselves — or see anyone else in my family involved — with my current girlfriend.
-I asked if she could come to our family Christmas celebration, and my mum said it would be weird because she and my dad have only met her once (this being because they didn’t want to meet her earlier because it was “too soon”).
+I asked if she could come to our family Christmas celebration, and my mom said it would be weird because she and my dad have only met her once (this being because they didn’t want to meet her earlier because it was “too soon”).
 I don’t think it’s asking too much that my girlfriend be included in my family’s Christmas, and why should I not be able to see her from morning til night on such a special day?
-If I don’t go to Christmas lunch, I’m an asshole according my family, but my mum doesn’t understand that I love my girlfriend so much that she feels like family to me now, too.
+If I don’t go to Christmas lunch, I’m a jerk according my family, but my mom doesn’t understand that I love my girlfriend so much that she feels like family to me now, too.

 The fact that no one else close to me wants to share my happiness in finding someone new just makes my heart ache.
 What should I do? — Must Spend Christmas With My Girlfriend